tomxi/hpc/README.md

 /scratch/NYUNetID
 ```

-`/home` and `/scratch` are separate filesystems in separate places, but you should use `/scratch` to store your files.
+Use `/home` for enviroments, and code.
+Use `/BEEGFS` and `/scratch` for storing data and program output during computation.

+## MARLites

+We also have access to `/archive/m/marl`

 ## Loading Modules